What ICD-10 codes are used for drug overdose?

-- T50.911A: This code indicates poisoning by, adverse effect of, and underdosing of multiple unspecified drugs, medicaments, and biological substances, accidental (unintentional), initial encounter.
-Clinically, it's deployed when the exact substance causing the adverse reaction is unknown or unreported.
+- T50.911A - Poisoning by multiple unspecified drugs, medicaments and biological substances, accidental (unintentional), initial encounter: Clinically, it's deployed when the exact substance causing the adverse reaction is unknown or unreported.
 The broad spectrum covered by this code makes it widely applicable in various clinical scenarios where the causative substance isn't identified.
+The patient's overdose is unintentional/by accident, too.

-- T40.1X1A: This code is specifically used for poisoning by heroin, accidental (unintentional), initial encounters.
-It represents cases where heroin has been accidentally ingested or administered, leading to harmful effects.
-Given the increasing incidence of opioid misuse, this code is particularly significant in today's clinical landscape.
+- T40.1X1A - Poisoning by heroin, accidental (unintentional), initial encounter: It represents cases where heroin has been accidentally ingested or administered, leading to harmful effects.

 - T36-T50: These codes pertain to poisoning by drugs, medicaments, and biological substances.
 They encompass a wide range of substances, from antibiotics (T36) to hormones and their synthetic substitutes (T38) to agents primarily affecting the cardiovascular system (T46).